RCS (Rich Communication Services)

 Now you can check read receipts and see if your friends are typing messages.

-What are the benefits of RCS?
+What are the benefits of RCS messaging?

-As an alternative to SMS and MMS, and bringing over many features you’d typically get with OTT messages, like read receipts, RCS has many perks.
+As an alternative to SMS and MMS, and bringing over many features you’d typically get with OTT messages, like read receipts, RCS messaging has many perks.

 A new standard for interoperability